Kurth Kiln: Forests Commission Victoria

-The task of ensuring adequate supplies of charcoal fell to the Forests Commission Victoria (FCV).
+The task of ensuring adequate supplies of charcoal fell to the Forests Commission Victoria.
 It subsequently formed the State Charcoal Branch to organise the increased production of charcoal, to build up reserves to meet emergencies and to regulate the cost to consumers.
 The assistance of an expert Advisory Panel, representing charcoal producers, manufacturers and distributors of vehicle gas equipment, the Department of Supply and Development, and the Victorian Automobile Chamber of Commerce, was enlisted under the Chairman of the Forests Commission, Alfred Vernon Galbraith.
 Preliminary arrangements were made for bag supplies, for railway sidings in Melbourne, and for processing of charcoal bought by the Branch in excess of the requirements of private grading firms.
-In its first year, 17,421 tons of charcoal were produced compared with 1,650 tons before the War.
-Production peaked at 38,922 tons in 1942-43.
+In its first year, 17421 ST of charcoal were produced compared with 1650 ST before the war.
+Production peaked at 38922 ST in 1942-1943.

 The Commission had the added responsibility of providing emergency firewood to Melbourne for heating and cooking purposes as a result of reductions in the supply of coal, electricity and gas.
-The Emergency Firewood Project continued long after the war ended and over the period from 1941 to 1954, nearly 2 million tons of firewood was produced.
+The Emergency Firewood Project continued long after the war ended and over the period from 1941 to 1954, nearly 2 e6ST of firewood was produced.

-An estimated 221 kilns and 12 pits were producing charcoal by the middle of 1942.
+An estimated 221 kilns and twelve pits were producing charcoal by the middle of 1942.
 Some of the labour was provided by Italian wartime internees.
 There were also over 600 commercial kilns operating mostly on private property.
 At least 50 to 60 private charcoal retorts were set up in the Barmah forest alone.
 The majority of the kilns were metal retorts because charcoal from earthen beehive kilns or unlined pits proved unsuitable for motor vehicles, causing gumming of engine valves and the controls in the gas lines due to the condensation of tar.